jsoomie/fullstack-projects/contact-keeper/README.md

 0.1.65 - Create filter function with reducer

 0.1.70 - Change useRef to be a state of an array instead as reducer cant dispatch null

+0.1.75 - Create Landing page of login and register

+0.1.80 - Add link to login in navbar and style login and register